alfonsof/aws-java-examples/awss3list/README.md

 # AWS S3 List Java example

-This folder contains an example of a Java application that manages S3 buckets on AWS (Amazon Web Services).
+This folder contains a Java application example that handles S3 buckets on AWS (Amazon Web Services).
-Copy a file from a S3 bucket to another S3 bucket.
+List information about the files in a S3 bucket.